Explore how to solve them successfully.

 Let me narrate to interesting conflicts that I encountered in my personal and professional life and how I resolved them using various ways of conflict resolution.

 I was obviously angry.
 My wife was angrier.
-Some of my friends even advised me to go to the police and say that I am not in a position to vacate the house and seek legal recourse.
+Some of my friends even advised me to go to the police and say that I was not in a position to vacate the house and seek legal recourse.

 Conflicts arise throughout business analysis activities.
 Stakeholders provide contradicting requirements during elicitation.
-Business analysts should pay attention to potential conflicts so that they can be identified, analyzed, avoided and resolved early.
+Business analysts should pay attention to potential conflicts so that they can be identified, analyzed, avoided, and resolved early.

-Effective conflict resolution is key to a project’s successes.
+Effective conflict resolution is key to a project’s success.
 Conflict resolution strategies have a significant effect on the willingness of stakeholders involved to continue working along.
 Fair conflict resolutions lead to increased engagement and collaboration in the project.
 Vice-versa is also true.
 Irrespective of conflict resolution strategies, business analysts MUST involve all relevant stakeholders during conflict resolutions.

 Although conflicts are most often considered negative, they can help business analysts discover new requirements.

-The system is developed in a way that permits different behaviors by use of variants (or parameters).
+The system is developed in a way that permits different behaviors by the use of variants (or parameters).
 For example, the system can be designed to behave differently for processes executed in country A vs. country B.